-Vacations taken outside the normal school holidays will generally not be accepted as a valid reason for absence from an assessment task.

-- Parents are advised to apply to the Principal for leave BEFORE they book family holidays - Leave that has not been approved will automatically result in a zero mark for any missed assessment tasks.

-Students can monitor their attendance regularly by signing onto the PHS Parent and Student Portal.
+- Holidays taken outside the normal school holidays will generally not be accepted as a valid reason for absence from an assessment task. - Parents are advised to apply for extended leave to the Principal BEFORE they book family holidays. - Leave that has not been approved will automatically result in a zero mark for any missed assessment tasks. - Students can monitor their attendance regularly by signing onto the PHS Parent and Student Portal.